AtharvaKulkarniIT/Fake-News-Detection-using-Machine-Learning/README.md

    - Removes stopwords and performs data cleaning.

 5. **Exploratory Data Analysis (EDA)**
-   - Analyzes and visualizes the distribution of true and fake news, most covered issues, word cloud, and maximum word count in a title.
+   - Analyzes and visualizes the distribution of true and fake news, most covered issues, word cloud and maximum word count in a title.

 6. **Data Preprocessing**
    - Further cleans and prepares the data for model training.